PetterTech/blog/content/posts/2014-01-15-powershell-write-progress-a-step-by-step-guide.md

 $colItems | Select name
 ```

-I&#8217;m sure that if I had a stronger background in programming and/or scripting I could have figured it out quite easily (for what it&#8217;s worth: I understand the code now 😉 ).
-But since I haven&#8217;t really been scripting before Powershell came along I just sat there scratching my head.
+I'm sure that if I had a stronger background in programming and/or scripting I could have figured it out quite easily (for what it's worth: I understand the code now 😉 ).
+But since I haven't really been scripting before Powershell came along I just sat there scratching my head.

-So let&#8217;s write a simpler guide!
+So let's write a simpler guide!

-Let&#8217;s start by explaining a briefly how Write-Progress works:
+Let's start by explaining a briefly how Write-Progress works:
 If you type the command in your Powershell console it will display the progress bar, but it will disappear again in a split second.
 If you put your Write-Progress snippet in a script, the progress bar will be displayed until another Write-Progress snippet comes along, or until the script finishes.